 Day 1: Darwin to Arnhem Land and Kakadu National Park

 Today we explore the magnificent Kakadu National Park in our 4WD.
-First up is Twin Falls, then a short distance away is the jaw-dropping Jim Jim Falls, which plunges down 200 metres – this is more than three times the height of Twin Falls.
-We’ll base ourselves here for a picnic lunch, a walk around its surrounds and finish with a nice cool swim before returning to our camp.
+First up is the jaw-dropping Jim Jim Falls, which plunges down 200 metres, we’ll base ourselves here for a picnic lunch, a walk around its surrounds and nice cool swim before returning to our camp.
+This afternoon, you have the option of taking a scenic flight over Kakadu or visiting the Bowli Cultural Centre.
 (B,L,D)

 Day 3: Kakadu National Park to Katherine and Nitmiluk National Park